ATTUNE

 Project team

-The ATTUNE consortium is a national consortium that includes clinicians, academics and service providers from across the UK.
+The ATTUNE consortium brought together clinicians, academics, service providers, artists and young people from across the UK.

-The Falmouth team includes a number of lecturers and researchers with a keen interest in this area of mental health, wellbeing, co-discovery and co-design within creative practice.
-Other consortium members are listed in our partner section.
+At Falmouth, the team included lecturers and researchers with expertise in mental health, wellbeing, co-discovery and co-design within creative practice.

 Anna Mankee-Williams